Online theatre: streaming options for staying in

 What happens to your social media pages after you die?
 Such is the topic of Dante or Die’s play User Not Found, which was met with acclaim when it premiered at Edinburgh Festival Fringe back in 2018.
 Already a part-live, part-digital experience, the show’s creators Daphna Attias and Terry O’Donovan have since adapted it for a lockdown audience, transforming it into an ‘immersive video podcast’ to be watched on your phone.

-Available for free from 10 September.
+Available until 10 March 2021.
 Watch it on Dante or Die's YouTube channel.

 Hamilton on Disney+

-Hamilton is available to stream on Disney+ from 3 July.
+Hamilton is available to stream on Disney+ now.
 Sign up for £5.99 a month or £59.99 for a year.

 CirqueConnect with Cirque du Soleil